sahanirahul/ParkingApp/README.md

 Because of Microsoft Firewall security a connection request from unknown IP will be declined, The IP should be added before to connect from application

 ## Design Details

+The application on start, will search for an input.txt file ( the file path has to be specified in the application.properties file) and it will start executing each command in the input file one by one.
+The output of this commands will be logged into the console and also will be written in an output.txt file (the file path to be specified in the application.properties file).

+## How to r=build and run the application

+The application code is i=written in java 8 and is a maven project.
+If an ide like eclipse is used you can directly run the application as java application (from the mail class ParkingAppApplication).
+Else you can maven build using the cmd : mvn clean install and then run the jar using java -jar jarName (this will require jre 8)